-Apple iPad (2022) vs iPad Air (2022): Which should you buy?
+Apple iPad (10th gen) vs iPad Air (2022): What's the difference?

 Both the iPad (10th generation) and the iPad Air will run on iPadOS 16 so the experience will be familiar across both devices.

-The iPad Air will offer Stage Manager, while the iPad (10th generation) won't, but most features will transfer across both models.
+The iPad Air offers Stage Manager, while the iPad (10th generation) doesn't, but most features transfer across both models.

 Conclusion